palewire/cummings.ee/CONTRIBUTING.md

 # Contributing to cummings.ee

-The following is a set of guidelines for contributing to this repository and therefore the e.e. cummings free poetry archive at [cummings.ee](https://cummings.ee/).
+The following is a set of guidelines for contributing to this repository and the e.e. cummings free poetry archive at [cummings.ee](https://cummings.ee/).

 #### Table Of Contents